syncfusion-content/blazor-docs/blazor/datagrid/excel-exporting.md

 ### Add additional worksheets to excel file while exporting

-Additional worksheets can be added to the excel file while exporting using the [ExcelExportProperties](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.ExcelExportProperties.html) properties.
+Additional worksheets can be added to the excel file while exporting using the [ExcelExportProperties](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.ExcelExportProperties.html).

 In the following sample, you can add the additional worksheets to excel file by creating a workbook using [ExcelExportProperties](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.ExcelExportProperties.html).
 Additional sheets will be added along with the Grid data.